ratokeshi/Cloud-Shell-Cloud-ML-Engine-Qwik-Start/tutorial.md

 This lab gives you an introductory, end-to-end experience of training and prediction on Cloud Machine Learning Engine.
 The lab will use a census dataset to:

-Create a TensorFlow training application and validate it locally.
+* Create a TensorFlow training application and validate it locally.
-Run your training job on a single worker instance in the cloud.
+* Run your training job on a single worker instance in the cloud.
-Run your training job as a distributed training job in the cloud.
+* Run your training job as a distributed training job in the cloud.
-Optimize your hyperparameters by using hyperparameter tuning.
+* Optimize your hyperparameters by using hyperparameter tuning.
-Deploy a model to support prediction.
+* Deploy a model to support prediction.
-Request an online prediction and see the response.
+* Request an online prediction and see the response.
-Request a batch prediction.
+* Request a batch prediction.

+### What you will build ###
+The sample builds a wide and deep model for predicting income category based on United States Census Income Dataset.
+The two income categories (also known as labels) are:

+>50K — Greater than 50,000 dollars
+<=50K — Less than or equal to 50,000 dollars
+Wide and deep models use deep neural nets (DNNs) to learn high-level abstractions about complex features or interactions between such features.
+These models then combine the outputs from the DNN with a linear regression performed on simpler features.
+This provides a balance between power and speed that is effective on many structured data problems.

+The sample defines the model using TensorFlow's prebuilt DNNCombinedLinearClassifier class.
+The sample defines the data transformations particular to the census dataset, then assigns these (potentially) transformed features to either the DNN or the linear portion of the model.

-### Prerequisites
+## Prerequisites ##

  -  You have a Google Cloud Platform account and a Google Project (note the Google Project Id) provided by Gitlab.
+You can find this on the left side of the QwikLab page.

 ## Install Prerequisites